Children happily pose for a photo in Kisumu County, Kenya.

 How UNICEF is helping vulnerable children in Kenya

-UNICEF works closely with the government to respond to the drought's worst effects on children and families in the most vulnerable communities, leveraging its expertise and leadership in the areas of water and sanitation, education, nutrition and child protection.
+UNICEF works closely with the government in Kenya to respond to the needs of children and families in the most vulnerable communities, leveraging decades of expertise and leadership in the areas of water and sanitation, education, nutrition and child protection.

-Emergency response measures have been accelerated to improve access to safe water and sanitation to those in need — especially in the arid and semi-arid land countries, where this is most challenging — and to strengthen delivery of primary health care services, including child immunization.
+Ongoing interventions seek to mprove access to safe water and sanitation for those in need — especially in the arid and semi-arid land countries, where this is most challenging — and to strengthen delivery of primary health care services, including child immunization.

-UNICEF is also focused on reaching and treating children suffering from severe acute malnutrition (SAM) amid rapidly rising rates.
-UNICEF is the world's largest single procurer of Ready-to-Use Therapeutic Food (RUTF), a nutritious peanut paste and highly effective treatment for SAM.
+UNICEF is also focused on reaching and treating children suffering from severe acute malnutrition (SAM).
+UNICEF is the world's largest single procurer of ready-to-use therapeutic food (RUTF), a nutritious peanut paste and highly effective treatment for SAM.

 A focus on children's health, protection and education